emcuttsy/personal-website/content/blog/2021-07-17-my-path-to-a-first-science-news-story/index.md

 I suspect that there are plenty of other researchers out there who are at least toying with the idea that writing about science might be more fun than actually doing it.
 But how to start?

 Breaking into science writing without media experience is intimidating, but it is possible.
 [My first reported science story](https://www.sciencenews.org/article/antarctica-microbes-habitability-aliens-extraterrestrial) ran this week in *Science News*, and seeing as the obligatory rounds of self-promotional texts have been sent and the celebratory tea poured, now feels like a good time to pause and reflect.
-This post walks through everything that went into getting my first pitch accepted, from my background to specififc resources and programs that helped me.
+This post walks through everything that went into getting my first pitch accepted, from my background to specific resources and programs that helped me.

 There are many paths into science writing, and mine is just one.
 But I hope that seeing how getting a first pitch accepted *can* work in practice might inspire others thinking of taking the same leap.